Mayo Clinic's approach

 Health care professionals trained in many medical specialties work together as a team to ensure favorable outcomes from your lung transplant.

-Mayo Clinic's Transplant Center staff at Mayo Clinic's campuses in Arizona, Florida and Minnesota works together to evaluate and treat people who may need a lung transplant.
-Mayo Clinic offers common recommendations, evaluation processes, treatment, post-surgical care and follow-up care for lung transplant candidates at Mayo Clinic's campuses in Arizona, Florida and Minnesota.
-Mayo Clinic uses technology to help make patient information available as needed at all three locations.
+Mayo Clinic's Transplant Center staff at Mayo Clinic's campuses in Florida and Minnesota works together to evaluate and treat people who may need a lung transplant.
+Mayo Clinic offers common recommendations, evaluation processes, treatment, post-surgical care and follow-up care for lung transplant candidates at Mayo Clinic's campuses in Florida and Minnesota.
+Mayo Clinic uses technology to help make patient information available as needed at campuses in Arizona, Florida and Minnesota.

 Mayo Clinic staff coordinates care as needed between the three sites.
 You may be evaluated for a lung transplant at one Mayo Clinic location, but you may have a lung transplant at another location if it's in your best interests.
 If you have your evaluation and transplant surgery at different locations, Mayo staff from both locations collaborates as a team to provide you with comprehensive care through the transplant process.